 Halloween is a perfect time for witchy stories our grandmother used to tell us while we were kids.
 As we have kept it light, not dreadful, this cute witch wreath with glittery balls is just awesome to relive those childhood memories.
 The enchanting witch wreath is beautifully ornamented with a pointy witch hat, glittered ornaments, and dangling legs.
 You can try creating it at home using the required material, or simply buy it for just $78.

 Boo Halloween wreath

 You don’t need to decorate your wreath with ghastly elements to get your home in the Halloween spirit.
 This minimal black and white simple wreath does it all.
-It features a raven, googly eyes, and a boo.
-The wreath is as simple as scary, you can buy it for $40.
+It features a bats, cute ghosts, googly eyes, and a boo sign.
+The wreath is as simple as scary, you can buy it for $60.

 Raven feather wreath

 No amount of colorful ribbons can make your wreath look spooky as much as raven feathers do.
 Hanging a raven feather wreath perfectly justifies the event.
 As you don’t want to set scary vibes, keep it neutral with this raven feather wreath.
 The raven feather wreath looks lovely and welcoming on the entry door.
 Creating it at home is easy as it requires average DIY skills.
 If you think you will have a hard time crafting it, simply buy one from Etsy for $60.